The price of uncertainty for social consensus: Proof of upper bound

-Let $\sum E_k^2$ denote the sum of the squares of the elements of $E_k$.
-In order to investigate the asymptotic growth rate of $\sum E_m$, we wish to find the largest starting value of $\sum E_m$ for which it is possible to play $m$ reversed moves to get to a desired value of $\sum E_0$.

-Our plan is to bound the behavior of $\sum E_k$ and $\sum E_k^2$ as reversed moves are played.
-Intuitively, playing a reversed move on many elements of $E_k$ would result in a large decrease in from $\sum E_k$ to $\sum E_{k-1}$.
-However, playing such a move would also result in the creation of a new, very large element in $E_{k-1}$.
-Since we can only ever subtract one from each element per move, having the sum $\sum E_{k-1}$ concentrated in a few large elements will make decreasing $\sum E$ more difficult.
-We consider $\sum E_k^2$ as a way to measure how "spread out" the sequence $E_k$ is, and this particular quantity is preferable over other measures because of how the change from $\sum E_k^2$ to $\sum E_{k-1}^2$ can be cleanly bounded by an expression in terms of $\sum E_k$.
+Intuitively, playing a regular move on $\sum A_{k-1}$ with a large $z$ would result in a big increase in from $\sum A_{k-1}$ to $\sum A_k$.
+However, playing such a move might also create many small elements in $A_k$.
+Having the sum $\sum A_k$ spread out across many small elements will make increasing $\sum A_k$ in future moves more difficult.
+Recall that $\sum A_k^2$ denotes the sum of squares of the not necessarily distinct elements of $A_k$.
+We consider $\sum A_k^2$ as a way to measure how "spread out" the multiset $A_k$ is, and this particular quantity is preferred over other measures because the change from $\sum A_{k-1}^2$ to $\sum A_{k}^2$ can be related to $\sum A_{k-1}$.

+Our plan is to bound the behavior of $\sum A_k$ and $\sum A_k^2$ as $k$ increases.
+The multisets $A_0$ and $A_m$ will be subject to the following inequalities:

+\cref{Em^2-greater-than-Em} is true because the elements of $A_m$ must be nonnegative integers, and \cref{E02-less-than-(E0)^2} follows from expanding both sides.
+We will only consider these inequalities (and not those with $m$ and $0$ swapped) because we only need to prevent \emph{too many} regular moves from being played with large $z$, which will naturally cause $\sum A_k^2$ to become small as $k$ increases.